Sydney-Informatics-Hub/yarra/YarraClient.md

   **Note**
   If you carefully inspect the above screenshot then you will notice that I am using the (built-in) OpenSSH Authentication Agent in combination with an SSH public/private keypair to avoid having to type in my password every time.
+You can complete the connection using the `yarra` username and `yarrapassword`  password, but that is completed in the next step.